arasgungore/CMPE250-projects/HelpSantaClaus/README.md

 Our gifts are in the bags, and we should distribute them to trains and reindeers according to the properties of the bag.
 You can consider that the same type of gifts is in the same bag, and we want to distribute them properly.

-Properties of bags are as follow, remark that one bag has more than one property
+Properties of bags are as follow, remark that one bag has more than one property:
 - a: Each of the gifts in this bag type should be distributed through different vehicles, i.e. there are no 2 gifts from the same bag on the same train or reindeer.
 - b: Each of the gifts in this bag type should only be distributed to green regions.